 I’m very much looking forward to seeing Presence become a reality, and to working not only with the staff of the journal, but to being introduced to other writers for whom the Catholic intellectual and esthetic temperament—freshly revisited—is realized in the living poem itself.
 It is a tradition which has given us so many riches in the past, and now opens into new and unexpected vistas.

 Angela Alaimo O’Donnell, a writer and professor, teaches English & Creative Writing at Fordham University and serves as Associate Director of Fordham’s Curran Center for American Catholic Studies.
 She is also a regular columnist for America magazine.
 O’Donnell has published five collections of poems: Still Pilgrim (2016), Lovers’ Almanac (2015), Waking My Mother (2013), Saint Sinatra (2011), Moving House (2009), and two chapbooks MINE (2007) and Waiting for Ecstasy (2009).
 Other titles include The Province of Joy (2012), a book of hours based on the prayer life of Flannery O’Connor; Mortal Blessings (2014), a memoir and meditation on everyday sacraments; and Flannery O’Connor: Fiction Fired by Faith (2015), a brief biography and introduction to O’Connor’s work.
+Her book, Radical Ambivalence: Race in Flannery O'Connor, is forthcoming from Fordham University Press.
 She has been nominated for the Pushcart Prize, the Best of the Web Award, and the Arlin G. Meyer Prize in Imaginative Writing.
 In addition to writing poems, O’Donnell writes essays that engage literature and art in the context of the Catholic intellectual tradition.
 Her essays and reviews have appeared in journals such as America, Commonweal, Mezzo Cammin, Studies in Philology, Spiritus, and Christianity & Literature and have been included in a variety of collections and anthologies, including The Catholic Studies Reader (Fordham UP, 2011) and Teaching the Tradition (Oxford UP, 2012).